vmuse12/ADE_data/README.md

 # ADE_data
-data available for ADE paper, PhD thesis work
+data available for paper entitled "Assessment of Drug Impact on Laboratory Test Results in Hospital Settings"

-This data is provided as supplementary for a drafted paper in Victorine's PhD thesis.
-As the work is still in preparation, the versions may change over time as the model is refined.
+This data is provided as supplementary data for a accepted paper for PSB conference in 2025.

-V1 was posted on August 24th, 2024.
+meta data updated on September 22, 2024.